edinburghlivinglab/dds/_notes/week5-1.md

 % Ewan Klein, Cat Magill, Alyssa Alcorn
 % 10 February 2016

 # Just Writing

 ## Today's Prompts

-1. In order for me to change my behaviour, ...
+1. In order for me to change my behaviour, I ...
 2. The role that I often occupy in a group is ...

 # Enabling Change